brahma-dev/renamenath/README.md

 # renamenath

 This is source code for browser extensions to help CM Υogi reclaim his original name "Ajay Mohan Bisht".
-It automatically replace all occurences of Mr. Ajay's fake name back to his authentic name, on any website you visit.
+It automatically replace all occurrences of Mr. Ajay's fake name back to his authentic name, on any website you visit.

 If you are CM Υogi, then head over to [https://github.com/brahma-dev/renamenath/releases](https://github.com/brahma-dev/renamenath/releases) to download the latest version for your browser.